jqueryscript/ChatGPT-Resources/README.md

 - [talk-to-chatgpt](https://github.com/C-Nedelcu/talk-to-chatgpt) - A new javascript program that allows users to interact with the ChatGPT AI using their voice, rather than just by typing.
 - [liboai](https://github.com/D7EAD/liboai) - A C++17 library to access the entire OpenAI API.
 - [TalkGPT](https://github.com/ShadovvBeast/TalkGPT) - TalkGPT allows you to easily interact with ChatGPT, the state-of-the-art language model developed by OpenAI.
 With TalkGPT, you can talk to ChatGPT naturally, with your voice, and it will answer with a voice as well!
-- [react-native-chatgpt](https://github.com/rgommezz/react-native-chatgpt) - A React Native wrapper around ChatGPT to seamlessly integrate it with your applications.
-It handles authentication, streamed responses, and keeping track of conversations.
-100% client-side.
 - [ChatGPT-Official](https://github.com/PawanOsman/ChatGPT-Official) - A simple Node.js module for creating ChatGPT using OpenAI official API.
 - [Sekiryu](https://github.com/20urc3/Sekiryu) - A python script that performs automatic decompilation and analysis of binary files with your prefered Decompiler and ChatGPT
 - [Smarty-GPT](https://github.com/citiususc/Smarty-GPT) - Library of prompts/contexts that allows to enhance GPT models responses without the involvement of the user